 Nichelle Nichols, Television Actress Who Portrayed Lt.
-Uhura In Star Trek, Diagnosed With Dementia
+Uhura In ‘Star Trek,’ Diagnosed With Dementia

-The episode in question, “Apollo’s Children” cast the crewmates together in embrace, and though spurred on through the plot device of alien mind control, the two lock lips in an affair that shocked comparatively conservative television audiences of the 1960s but laid the groundwork for a more inclusive understanding of romance both on-screen and off.
+The episode in question, “Apollo’s Children,” cast the crewmates together in embrace, and though spurred on through the plot device of alien mind control, the two locked lips in an affair that shocked comparatively conservative television audiences of the 1960s but laid the groundwork for a more inclusive understanding of romance both on-screen and off.

 Now, news that Nichols has been under medical care for what is termed as “moderate progressive dementia” has been brought forward by TMZ, records having been attained as part of Nichols’ conservatorship.
-In the acquired documentation, Nichols’ physician — Dr. Meena Makhijani, a specialist in osteopathic treatment — said that Nichols had been a patient under her care for the past two to three years and had been dealing with the diagnosis in the interim.
+In the acquired documentation, Nichols’ physician, Dr. Meena Makhijani, a specialist in osteopathic treatment, said that Nichols had been a patient under her care for the past two to three years and had been dealing with the diagnosis in the interim.

 Nichols has been appointed four fiduciary aides in light of the news under the orders of her son, who seeks to protect the pioneering actress from claims against her holdings and eventual estate according to TMZ.

-Nichols portrayal of the feisty and forthright Lt.
-Uhura — a character who would later be promoted to the rank of Lt.
-Commander in Star Trek: The Motion Picture and later to full Commander in Star Trek II: The Wrath of Khan — was an iconic one to be sure and the actress became a staple of the convention circuit that developed around the show.
+Nichols’ portrayal of the feisty and forthright Lt.
+Uhura, a character who would later be promoted to the rank of Lt.
+Commander in Star Trek: The Motion Picture and later to full Commander in Star Trek II: The Wrath of Khan, was an iconic one to be sure, and the actress became a staple of the convention circuit that developed around the show.
 According to the St. Louis Post-Dispatch, Nichols still remembers the fans very fondly in her memory, saying that it was the fandom of the Star Trek canon that keep Star Trek alive as a franchise and as a following.

 In a touching memory shared by Nichols as to her plans to leave Star Trek in the midst of its run to pursue singing and dancing opportunities on Broadway, she recounts being approached by a notable historic figure who advised her against her plan to depart.
-In a chance meeting with Dr. Martin Luther King Jr., a man whom Nichols describes as “both attractive and a Trekker” according to The Guardian, she says that King not only advised her not to leave, but gently and jokingly suggested it was her duty to remain on the bridge of the Enterprise.
+In a chance meeting with Dr. Martin Luther King Jr., a man who Nichols describes as “both attractive and a Trekker” according to The Guardian, she says that King not only advised her not to leave, but gently and jokingly suggested it was her duty to remain on the bridge of the Enterprise.

 “He told me not only that I shouldn’t but I couldn’t leave… He knew more than I knew.
 He knew more about me, where I was going to in my life, than I did.”